8 Tips for Budget Friendly Theatre Tickets

 By Kelly Henderson (follow Kelly on Twitter @kellythekiwi)

 Unfortunately, as much as I love going to the theatre, my budget doesn’t allow for top price tickets.
 It’s not all bad news though, I have managed to find a way of going to the theatre for free (or very cheap)!
 Have a read of these 8 tips and start enjoying musicals, comedies and other live performances for a fraction of the price.
-If you want more suggestions then have a look at our post Cheap Theatre in London.
+If you want more suggestions then have a look at our post Cheap Theatre in London as well as Places to See Live Theatre for Free in London.

 #1 My Box Office